parthdomadia/VideoEditor/README.md

 - no sound, add external sound source later

-universal.py is the updated program, you will have to create the folders maunally will add more finer details to the program soon.
+universal.py is the updated program, you will have to create the folders maunally, will add more finer details to the program soon.